What is psilocybin?

 How do you take psilocybin?

-The most common way of ingesting psilocybin is by eating magic mushrooms.
+The most common way of ingesting psilocybin is by eating psychedelic mushrooms.
 They can be eaten on their own, fresh or dried; although many people dislike the taste and often report nausea.

 To get around the sometimes unpleasant taste, dried mushrooms can be ground up into a powder and then distributed into capsules.
 Alternatively, the powder can be dissolved in chocolate milk or other pleasant beverages.

-Magic truffles can be ingested in the same manner as magic mushrooms, although the taste is reported to be somewhat different.
+Psychedelic truffles can be ingested in the same manner as mushrooms, although the taste is reported to be somewhat different.

 How do you make psilocybin tea?

-Recommended additions to psilocybin tea are ginseng, ginger, and honey.
+Recommended additions to truffle tea are ginseng, lemon, ginger, and honey.
 They can help mask the taste and also aid digestion to prevent nausea.
 Synthesis uses ginger in its truffle tea.

 What dosages should I use?